 Note that the detection of leakage in pipelines for compressible media is a considerably more difficult problem than the detection of leaks in (relatively) incompressible liquid media systems, such as water.
 See Appendix 4.

-^{11.} Susan Story, CEO of American Water, on Fox Business, December 12, 2018, 6:14, www.youtube.com/watch?v=yOi-WGxwh1xU
+^{15.} Susan Story, CEO of American Water, the Nation's largest investor-owned water utility, on Fox Business, December 12, 2018, 6:14, www.youtube.com/watch?v=yOiWGxwh1xU